pa-0/dos2unix/dos2unix/README.txt

                               about line breaks and byte order marks.
         Gary Johnson          Idea for an info option, to list only files which have DOS line breaks, or only files with Unix line breaks.
+        Helmut Karlowski      Makefile and PrintVersion() update for freeMiNT.

 FINDUTILS